What to expect when a Kubernetes Node fails

 Then if the failed node is recovered later, Kubernetes will restart those terminating pods, detach the volumes, wait for the old VolumeAttachment cleanup, and reuse(re-attach & re-mount) the volumes.
 Typically these steps may take 1 ~ 7 minutes.

-In this case, detaching and re-attaching operations are included in the recovery procedures.
+In this case, detaching and re-attaching operations are already included in the Kubernetes recovery procedures.
 Hence no extra operation is needed and the Longhorn volumes will be available after the above steps.